UnDeAdYeTii/phpfile/README.md

-# phpfile
+# phpfile (DISCONTINUED - NO LONGER MAINTAINED)

 This is a basic PHP File Generator library where you supply a schematic (json file or array) and it can produce a PHP files.

 ## Customise